vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[6]autoplay/page.md

 ## Autoplay

 We manually handle autoplay so we can detect when it fails.
-Therefore, ensure you set `autoplay` on the provider component instead of the underlying media element like so:
+Therefore, ensure you set `autoplay` on the media component instead of the underlying provider like so:

 {% code_snippet name="autoplay" highlight="html:1|react:5" /%}